$0 Credential Evaluation (WES/NACES) Guide — Quick-Start Checklist

 • Confirm the evaluation is complete (an in-progress evaluation will not validate in an IRCC profile)

-• If the number validates in your WES account but not in IRCC, allow 24–48 hours — there is sometimes a short delay between WES completing the evaluation and IRCC's system reflecting it
+• If the number validates in your WES account but not in IRCC, allow time for the systems to update and then contact the relevant support channel if the problem continues

 Sharing Your Reference Number